michellevit/Production-Planner/README.txt

 - Populate the 'Product' DB Table:
   - In the terminal, navigate to the folder: Production-Planner/django
   - Run: python manage.py import_products_to_db
+- Create a virtual environment in the main folder:
+  - cd into the project's main folder (i.e. Production-Planner)
+  - create the virtual environment:
+    - Open: scripts/create-virtual-env.bat
+    - Uncomment line 4-7 (commented out to prevent accidental deployment)
+    - Run: create-virtual-env.bat
+    - Note: the reason for this is because QODBC is difficult to install in the Docker container, so instead this script runs outside of Docker on the system on a schedule, and updates a json file that Docker can access.
 - Complete the 'Preparing To Run In Development' instructions (starting at 'Create a superuser to access Django admin site')